André De Shields: Career

-De Shields has appeared on television on Another World, Cosby, Sex and the City, Great Performances, Lipstick Jungle, Law & Order, and Law & Order: Special Victims Unit.
+De Shields has appeared on television on Another World, Cosby, Sex and the City, Great Performances, Lipstick Jungle, Law & Order, Law & Order: Special Victims Unit, and Elsbeth.
 He won an Primetime Emmy Award for Outstanding Individual Achievement for his performance in the 1982 NBC broadcast of Ain't Misbehavin', and played Tweedledum in a 1983 televised production of Alice in Wonderland that also featured Eve Arden, Richard Burton, Colleen Dewhurst, James Coco, Kaye Ballard, and Nathan Lane.
-Most recently, De Shields appeared in John Mulaney's John Mulaney & the Sack Lunch Bunch in which he sang "Algebra Song!"
+More recently, De Shields appeared in John Mulaney's John Mulaney & the Sack Lunch Bunch in which he sang "Algebra Song!"
 The comedy/musical/variety special was released on Netflix on December 24, 2019.
 In 2020, he played the role of Chubby, a recurring character, in the television series Katy Keene on The CW.

-On December 28, 2020, it was announced that De Shields will star as Anton Ego in a benefit concert presentation of Ratatouille the Musical, an internet meme that originated on TikTok, inspired by the 2007 Disney/Pixar film.
+On December 28, 2020, it was announced that De Shields would star as Anton Ego in a benefit concert presentation of Ratatouille the Musical, an internet meme that originated on TikTok, inspired by the 2007 Disney/Pixar film.
 The concert streamed exclusively on TodayTix on January 1, 2021.
 De Shields appeared in Lin-Manuel Miranda's directorial debut film, tick, tick...
 BOOM!, released on Netflix on November 12, 2021, as a patron of the Moondance Diner in the musical scene for "Sunday", as well as other Broadway actors such as Chita Rivera, Renée Elise Goldsberry, Phillipa Soo, among others.
-He also plays the significant supporting role of Jack in Netflix comedy Uncoupled, released in July 2022.
+He also plays the significant supporting role of Jack in the Netflix comedy Uncoupled, released in July 2022.

+In September 2022, De Shields began performances as Uncle Ben in Death of a Salesman on Broadway at the Hudson Theatre.
+In March 2024, De Shields was announced to be portraying Old Deuteronomy in Cats at the Perelman Performing Arts Center in the summer of that year.
+He reprised his role as Hermes in the West End production of Hadestown opposite original Broadway cast stars Reeve Carney, Eva Noblezada, Amber Gray, and Patrick Page (who was later replaced by Phillip Boykin for non-filming performances due to injury) for a limited engagement from February to March 2025, where during that time the show was professionally filmed starring De Shields and his original Broadway co-stars, including Page.

 Personal life

 De Shields is gay, but prefers to be described as "a Black man who is queer" or "a Black man who loves other men".
 He is also a "long-term survivor" of HIV, living with HIV for over 40 years, having been diagnosed during the early AIDS epidemic after noticing his lymph nodes were swollen when shaving before a Los Angeles performance on Ain't Misbehavin's 1980 national tour and being formally diagnosed in 1991.
 His partner of 17 years, Chico Kasinoir, died in June 1992 of AIDS-related lymphoma.
-Another partner of De Shields', a man named John whom he was with for two years, died of AIDS-related meningitis in 1995.
+Another partner of De Shields, a man named John whom he was with for two years, died of AIDS-related meningitis in 1995.